 Oh Crap!
 Potty Training

 Look, I’m no expert on potty training.
 There are so many methods out there promising that your kid will be potty trained by Monday.
-I make no such promise, but I did read the Potty Training Timing
+I make no such promise, but I did read the I also want to point out that in addition to reading the book, I joined the facebook group.
+The group helped me realize that Jamie is a professional and the book is the system that works for her in that capacity.
+But for someone who is not a professional, some adaptations can be made.

 In the book, Jamie’s suggested window of opportunity to potty train is between 20 and 30 months.
 Annie is right in that window at 26 months, so I panicked a little.